6 Eucalyptus Essential Oil Benefits And Uses

 Eucalyptus essential oil is similar to the lemon essential oil in how it removes spots and stains from fabric.
 It can even help to get gum off the bottom of your shoes!
 Test it on an out-of-the-way spot first, though, just in case.
 You wouldn't want to cause a weird chemical reaction and make things worse!

 Intestinal Germ Removal

 It doesn't take much to get a bellyache.
-Eating the wrong thing, or the right thing too fast, or moving the wrong way while eating, or doing one of a thousand other easy-to-do motions, and the next thing you know your tummy's upset.
+Eating the wrong or right thing too fast, moving the wrong way while eating, or making one of a thousand other easy-to-do motions, and the next thing you know is your tummy's upset.
 You can use this essential oil to help relieve those issues.

-Eucalyptus can work as a vermifuge, and so is often used in removing intestinal germs.
+Eucalyptus can work as a vermifuge.
+And so it's often used in removing intestinal germs.
 Study after study has indicated that digesting eucalyptus oil can help deter many of the intestinal conditions that arise from improperly balanced intestinal bacteria.

 Eliminates Bad Odors